 Rationale and significance of the research

 The recently developed and introduced ‘Teaching Excellence and Student Outcomes Framework (TEF) is a national exercise, introduced by the UK Government in England.
 It assesses ‘excellence’ in teaching at universities and colleges.
 Of particular importance is the TEF’s focus on six key performance indicators: non-continuation rates; employment destinations; highly skilled employment; academic support; assessment and feedback; and teaching quality.

 The proposed doctoral research will focus on UEA students with the aim of collecting data relating to the educational achievement of students prior to entry to their degree course and the possible connections between pre-degree entry skills and attainment in terms of degree outcome along with employment destinations on graduation.

 The proposed study will adopt a mixed methods approach employing both quantitative and qualitative data collection methods and analysis.

-We seek candidates who possess a higher degree (Masters level) in social sciences.
+Acceptable first degree - Subjects could include Management Studies, Economics, Politics, Sociology or Education.
+The standard minimum entry requirement is 2:1.
 Subjects could include Management Studies, Economics, Politics, Sociology or Education.
 Candidates should have skills in both quantitative and qualitative data handling and have experience of conducting independent research (e.g. a dissertation).

-This studentship is being funded by UEA, as part of UEA’s commitment to the Office for Students to supporting Widening Participation.
-This studentship is funded for 3 years and comprises home/EU fees, an annual stipend of £14,777 and £1,000 per annum to support research training.
+This studentship is being funded as part of UEA’s commitment to the Office for Students to supporting Widening Participation.
+This studentship is funded for 3 (or possibly 4) years and comprises home/EU fees, and for the period of PhD study, an annual stipend of £14,777 and £1,000 per annum to support research training.
 International students are welcome to apply, but will need to meet the difference between Home and International fees.